Protect Yourself Online

 - Having their online use tracked and scrutinized.

-How this makes young women feel:
+How does this makes young women feel:

 We have heard from young women who have told us they feel like they are constantly being watched and that their privacy is completely invaded and controlled.
 Quite often it prevents women from seeking help as they fear their boyfriend will see that they have rung a helpline, looked at a domestic violence support website or spoken of the abuse to their friends, family or colleagues in an email or text.
 This is a very lonely, isolated and dangerous situation.